 Research Supervision

-This page is intended for prospective PhD researchers.
-As a supervisor, I prioritize relationality, accountability, and co-learning; my classrooms and research processes integrate Indigenous knowledge, language, story, and embodiment, and I commit to decolonization and self-determination in practice.
-Please carefully review the information available about the PhD pathway at SCARP for more information on the Expression of Interest - https://scarp.ubc.ca/phd
+This page is intended for prospective PhD and Master’s researchers who are interested in the School of Community and Regional Planning (SCARP) research pathways at UBC.
+As a supervisor and committee member, I prioritize relationality, accountability, and co-learning; my classrooms and research processes integrate Indigenous knowledge, language, story, and embodiment, and I commit to decolonization and self-determination in practice.

 Areas I Supervise